-3. Limitations on Commission's Actions Regarding Water Quality.
+5. Limitations on Commission's Actions Regarding Water Quality.

-Article Two, Chapter Five of the Coastal Act (California Public Resources Code Sections 30410-30420) establishes specific limitations on the actions of the Commission that may overlap with the authority of other state regulatory agencies.
+Article Two, Chapter Five of the Coastal Act (California Public Resources Code Sections 30410-30420) establishes specific limitations on the actions of the Commission in relation to the authority of other state regulatory agencies.
 With respect to the administration of water quality, Section 30412(b) directs that the Commission shall not "...modify, adopt conditions, or take any action in conflict with any determination by the State Water Resources Control Board or any California regional water quality control board in matters relating to water quality or the administration of water rights."
 Exceptions to these limitations are provided to permit the Commission to exercise its authority to regulate development as granted by the Coastal Act, and certain aspects of publicly owned wastewater treatment works located within the coastal zone.
-As to the former exception, under Section 30230 and 30231 of the Coastal Act, the Commission is charged with the assuring that marine resources, with particular emphasis on the productivity, health, and population levels of its biological components, are maintained, enhanced, and where feasible restored.
+As to the former exception, under Sections 30230 and 30231 of the Coastal Act, the Commission is charged with assuring that marine resources, with particular emphasis on the productivity, health, and population levels of its biological components, are maintained, enhanced, and where feasible restored.
+Commission staff notes that to date the subject site investigation project has been undertaken voluntarily by the applicants with the proposed investigation activities having been reviewed and consented to at the Regional Water Quality Control Board staff level.
+Consequently, no formal determination has specifically been made by a regional water quality control board or state water resources board proper for which the Commission's actions on the related coastal development permit might conflict.